lsulibraries/LibraryBouncer/README.md

   - edit ActiveCard.go
   - for Windows: ```go build ActiveCard.go```
   - for linux: ```GOOS=windows GOARCH=amd64 go build ActiveCard.go```
-  - the new ActiveCard.exe file in ./BouncerInterface/ is a windows executable.
+  - the new ActiveCard.exe file in ./BouncerInterface folder is a windows executable.
+  - replace the ActiveCard.exe file on the front desk Windows computer's Desktop with this new version